-Kingdom Come: Entwickler im Exklusiv-Interview - "Warum etwas entwickeln, was ein anderer schon hat?"
+Kingdom Come: Deliverance - Entwickler im Exklusiv-Interview - englischer Originaltext

 PC Games Hardware: Crytec announced a pretty impressive update on their Cryengine.
 Apart from some new rendering-technologies - some of which are already used in CE 3.6 - they will also implement AMDs Mantle-API.
 Crytec also said they would offer better support for Indie-Developers than ever before.
 Are you considering an upgrade?